 California Birth Equity Collaborative

-- Data shows that even in the absence of risk factors such as age over 35 years, lack of health insurance, inadequate or no prenatal care, and less than high school education, the U.S. system of health care is not protecting Black mothers and birthing people from experiencing higher numbers of deaths or life-threatening complications during pregnancy and childbirth.
+- Data shows that even in the absence of risk factors such as maternal age over 35 years, lack of health insurance, inadequate or no prenatal care, and less than high school education, the U.S. system of health care is not protecting Black mothers and birthing people from experiencing higher numbers of deaths or life-threatening complications during pregnancy and childbirth.

 - Increasing evidence points to racism within and across multiple levels, and not race, as a key cause of these birth disparities.

 - Data also show variations in the maternal outcomes by race across hospitals in California, highlighting opportunities for advancing equity in quality improvement.